carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

             observer.call('event_name', instance)
 ```

 This is a very simple implementation of the Mediator pattern, in which all the observers are called for each event.
+Of course more efficient versions could be written.

 After implementing the mediator, we promise not to fall into temporal coupling again when publishing services.